-- Complete all assignments for Senior Level Consistently acts as a role model and peer group leader - Able to focus on your own growth and goals, despite peer pressure - Be a positive community member in attitude and behavior - Continues to be an assertive, active participant, and positive role model - Is actively planning for re-integration into the home and/or the community - Take initiative in working toward achieving treatment goals - Must have at least 2 successful family reunification furlough (if reunifying) - Complete any of the following that apply: Seeking Safety/Trauma Focused-CBT / Thinking for a change - Maintain weekly average (98% of daily points = 97 points per weekday/84 points per weekend day) for seven weeks - Must have 14 out of 14 days of 98% or higher of the total daily points prior to promotion - Grub Hub-Points will be used as currency
+- Complete all assignments for Senior Level - Consistently acts as a role model and peer group leader - Able to focus on your own growth and goals, despite peer pressure - Be a positive community member in attitude and behavior - Continues to be an assertive, active participant, and positive role model - Is actively planning for re-integration into the home and/or the community - Take initiative in working toward achieving treatment goals - Must have at least 2 successful home passes (if reunifying) - Complete any of the following that apply: Seeking Safety/Trauma Focused-CBT/ Thinking for a Change - Maintain weekly average (98% of daily points = 97 points per weekday/84 points per weekend day) for seven weeks - Early bed for the weekend if you earn less than 98% - Must have 14 out of 14 days of 98% or higher of the total daily points prior to promotion - Grub Hub-Points will be used as currency

-- With your CW, discuss and obtain appropriate attire for your last promotion/graduation interview - Using your autobiography and addition citing the reasons you were ordered to YTEC, write how you will address these issues when you return home - Type final version - Read autobiography at Goodbye Group

-Group Leader: Act as peer counselor for a shift, give structure, and present a summary to the group at shift conclusion.
+- With your CW, discuss and obtain appropriate attire for your last promotion/graduation interview - Using your autobiography and addition citing the reasons you were ordered to YTEC, write how you will address these issues when you return home - Type final version - Read autobiography at Goodbye Group - Group Leader: Act as peer counselor for a shift, give structure, and present a summary to the group at shift conclusion.
 Make sure beds are made, proper uniform is worn, and set your shift schedule with unit staff.